kubernetes-sigs/lws/keps/898-group-identity/README.md

 2. Prefer unscheduled and not-ready groups as scale-down victims.
 3. Preserve group semantics: atomic group creation and restart, group-by-group rolling updates, startup policies, exclusive placement, and the scale subresource.
 4. Let DisaggregatedSet roles opt into hash identity through their inline LeaderWorkerSet spec, including migrating an existing role from Ordinal to Hash as a rolling update.
-5. Change nothing for existing LeaderWorkerSets and DisaggregatedSets. `Ordinal` remains the default.
+5. Change nothing for existing LeaderWorkerSets and DisaggregatedSets.

 ### Non-Goals

 1. Changing the default identity mode, now or later.
-Flipping the default to `Hash` would change the behavior of existing objects and manifests within the v1 API, so `Ordinal` remains the default permanently.
-Adoption is driven by recommending `Hash` for serving workloads in the documentation and using it in the project's guides and examples.
+Flipping the default to `Hash` would change the behavior of existing objects and manifests within the v1 API, so `Ordinal` remains the default.
+Adoption is driven by recommending `Hash` for serving workloads in the documentation and using it in the project guides (work for future doc update PR).
 2. Migrating a live LeaderWorkerSet between modes.
 The field is immutable.
 3. Supporting every ordinal-dependent feature in hash mode.
 Subgroups, volume claim templates, `subdomainPolicy: UniquePerReplica`, and rolling update partitions are rejected at admission (see [Unsupported Combinations](#unsupported-combinations)).
-4. A user-facing API for naming specific scale-down victims.
+4. A user-facing API for naming specific scale-down victims, for example via `pod-deletion-cost` (see [Alternatives](#alternatives) below).

 ## Proposal